icopy-site/awesome-cn/docs/awesome/awesome-v.md

 - [vplot](https://github.com/erdetn/vplot) - V wrapper for GNU Plot (`gnuplot_i`).
 - [vsl](https://github.com/vlang/vsl) - VSL is a Scientific Library with a great variety of different modules.
 Although most modules offer pure-V definitions, VSL also provides modules that wrap known C libraries among other backends that allow high performance computing as an alternative.
 Also provides opinionated wrappers for OpenBLAS, LAPACKE, MPI, OpenCL among other libraries.
 - [vtl](https://github.com/vlang/vtl) - The V Tensor Library is a numerical computing library supporting n-dimensional data structure, backed by VSL.
+- [NeuralNetworks-V-Module](https://github.com/Eliyaan/NeuralNetworks-V-Module) - This is a V module to create neural networks.

 ### Serial Communications